kinkatse/FACE-MAN/README.md

 This project will be implemented with the following technologies:

-Face-api.js or Cloudmersive to observe a user’s facial actions The Canvas API to render animations for successful actions Webpack and Babel to bundle and transpile the source JavaScript code npm to manage project dependencies
+MediaDevices is needed to get user’s video data TensorFlow will be used to observe a user’s facial actions The P5/Canvas API to render visuals, filter, animations for successful actions Webpack and Babel to bundle and transpile the source JavaScript code npm to manage project dependencies
 May Use Web Audio API